Free Shipping Over $75

 Pickled onions are one of our favorite condiments and we always have a jar of homemade ones on hand.
 For this fermented onion recipe, we used red onions because their sweetness, paired with the natural sourness of lacto-fermentation, makes this a deliciously tangy fermented snack that’s packed full of umami.

 Here at FarmSteady, we love our fermented vegetable recipes.
 Why?
 Because they are some of the easiest and tastiest ferments you will ever make, and they are perfect if you are a beginner just starting to get your fermentation groove on.
-Give this fermented red onion recipe a go, and soon you will start using pickled onions on everything from burgers to tacos, and even to spice up your avocado toast.
+Give this fermented red onion recipe a go (our Fermented Vegetable Kit makes it super easy), and soon you will start using pickled onions on everything from burgers to tacos, and even to spice up your avocado toast.

 Fermented red onions are closer in texture to cooked onions than raw.
 The process of fermentation breaks down the onion’s crisp texture, transforming them to a smooth and silky condiment.
 If you usually avoid raw onions because of their bite and pungent flavor, pickled onions are a great alternative.
 In addition to the change in taste and texture, the fermentation process makes onions easier to digest and even more nutritionally beneficial than if you were to cook them.
 Lacto-fermentation creates a ferment packed with natural probiotic cultures that our gut loves, so this is not just a delicious condiment, but a healthy one too.
 This is why we prefer homemade to store bought, as pickled onions from the store are not always fermented.